Get-Into-Web3/6-days-of-solidity/README.md

 Completed Leason 1

-Learned the Basics of Solidity
-Things I learned :
+Today I Learned the Basics of Solidity here are the things I learned Today :

 * State variables and Local variables
 * Different type of math operations
 * Structs